 BOWLING FOR CHICKEN SOUP

-Homemade chicken stock, chicken, red pepper, carrot, celery, onions, red potatoes, and Ro-Tel tomatoes
+Homemade chicken stock, chicken, red pepper, green pepper, carrot, celery, onions, red potatoes, corn, and diced tomatoes

 Makes about 3 quarts